-There is a duality in the movie between V and Evey.
-As it is shown at the beginning of the movie V was created through fire (laboratory fire scene), signifying destruction and vengeance in contrast with this, later on in the movie (rooftop scene), Evey is reborn through water signifying rebirth and forgiveness.
-The movie ends with V's death, symbolizing the end of suffering and vengeance, leaving room for Evey.
-And so vengeance dies leaving room for forgiveness and destruction yields in front of rebirth.
+There is a duality in this movie between V and Evey:.
+The start of this movie has V and Evey making similar preparations as they begin their work (V and Evey even have opposite pan shots from a mirror).
+Both undergo disfigurement (V is scarred, and Evey loses most of her hair).
+V was created through fire (the laboratory fire scene), signifying destruction and vengeance.
+In contrast, Evey is reborn through water (the raining rooftop scene), signifying rebirth and forgiveness.
+The movie ends with V's death, symbolizing the end of suffering and vengeance, leaving room for Evey and forgiveness, and rebirth.

-There are repeated references to the letter "V" and the number five throughout the film.
-For example, V's introductory monologue to Evey begins and ends with "V", has five sentences, and contains 49 words that begin with "V".
-Similar references are made through V's background, choice of words and action.
-V is held in Larkhill cell number "V".
-A favorite Latin phrase of V's is said to be from "Faust" but in fact was a motto of the notorious occultist Aleister Crowley: "Vi Veri Vniversum Vivus Vici" ("By the power of truth, I, a living man, have conquered the universe".
-The word "Vniversum" is mis-spelled in the movie and original comic as Veniversum; ).
-In a dance with Evey, the song V chooses is number five on his jukebox, though all the songs on his jukebox are numbered "5".
-When V confronts Creedy in his home, he plays Beethoven's "Fifth" Symphony, whose opening notes have a rhythmic pattern that resembles the letter "V" in Morse code (...-).
-The Symphony's opening was used as a call-sign in the European broadcasts of the BBC during World War II in reference to Winston Churchill's "V for Victory".
-The film's title itself, is also a reference to "V for Victory".
+This movie uses the letter "V" and the number five as a motif, to highlight how V has become a concept: V's introductory monologue to Evey begins and ends with "V", has five sentences, and contains forty-nine words that begin with "V".
+V notes that Evey's name is special, pronouncing it as "E-V".
+E is the fifth letter of the alphabet and V is Latin for five (V is also the fifth letter from the end of the alphabet).
+V is held in Larkhill cell number "V" (Latin for five).
+The phrase on V's mirror reads: "Vi Veri Vniversum Vivus Vici" ("By the power of truth, I, a living man, have conquered the universe").
+The scar on Evey's forehead is in the shape of a sideways V. In a dance with Evey, the song V chooses is number five on his jukebox (if you look closely, all the songs on his jukebox are numbered "5").
+When V confronts Creedy in his house, he plays Beethoven's Fifth Symphony, whose opening notes have a rhythmic pattern that resembles the letter "V" in Morse code (...-).
+The Symphony's opening was used as a call sign in the European broadcasts of the BBC during World War II, in reference to Sir Winston Churchill's "V for Victory".
+This movie's title is also a reference to "V for Victory".
 In the battle with Creedy and his men at Victoria station, V forms a "V" with his daggers just before he throws them.
 After the battle, when V is mortally wounded, he leaves a "V" signature in his own blood.
-The destruction of Parliament results in a display of fireworks which form the letter "V" (just like at the beginning with Old Bailey), which is also an inverted red-on-black "A" symbol for anarchy.
-Like the Old Bailey and Larkhill, Parliament was destroyed on the fifth of November.
-Also, Big Ben shows the start of the group of Vs at 11:05 pm, creating a giant V on the clock face.
-11:05 is also the month and day format for the 5th of November.
-The fireworks at the end of the movie also form the letter V. It is also noted that in roman numerals, the number 5 is represented by a V symbol.
+When the group of "V"s marches, Big Ben shows the time at 11:05 p.m., creating a V on the clock face.
+11:05 is also the month and day format for the fifth of November.
+The destruction of the Old Bailey and Parliament results in a display of fireworks which form the letter "V".

 Hugo Weaving appears unmasked while V is pretending to be the old man who gives the information to Inspectors Finch and Dominic.
-He also appears unmasked, though with his face always in shadows, while a disguised V acts as the guard/torturer of Evey while she's imprisoned.
-Despite rumors to contrary, he doesn't appear at the climax while all the Londoners watch Parliament being blown up, though he does appear in the crowds in Lark Hill flashbacks.
+He also appears unmasked, though with his face always in shadows, while a disguised V acts as the guard and torturer of Evey while she's imprisoned.

-It's commonly believed that Delia is the only character who dies that same way in the movie as in the novel.
-If you listen closely while the bishop is being killed, when the scene cuts to the surveillance van, you can hear V saying "now open your mouth and stick out your tongue."
-In the novel, the bishop died after eating a poisoned communion wafer.
+If you listen closely while Bishop Lilliman (Sir John Standing) is being killed, when the scene cuts to the surveillance van, you can hear V saying "now open your mouth and stick out your tongue."
+In the novel, the Bishop died after eating a poisoned communion wafer.